INTRODUCING SNAPSHOT HOI AN

 Get to know Snapshot Project Leader, Kelly Johnson, and her upcoming project in Hoi an, Vietnam this spring.

-After volunteering since last year with Bright Futures For Kids (BFFK), an organization that serves kids located in a remote village about forty minutes outside of Hoi An, Kelly found herself fiercely wanting to support them in a way that aligned with her strengths and passions and that offered long-term benefits to the community.
+After volunteering since last year with Bright Futures For Kids (BFFK), an organization that serves kids located in a remote village about forty minutes outside of Hoi An, Kelly will be leading a Snapshot Project.

 MEET THE PARTNER ORGANIZATION

 BFFK started when founder, Hoang, first noticed that many children in her community could not afford to attend extra-curricular English courses.
 Though the local schools teach English, the lessons are brief and never enough.
 Hoang, a self-taught English speaker herself, wanted to share what she had learned with the future generations.
 She also desired to create a safe space where kids can be playful and creative in their learning.
 Thus, she opened BFFK as a FREE English center.
 An inspiring selfless human being, Hoang gives of her personal income to pay the rent and utilities needed to run the center and take the kids on local field trips.
 Hoang genuinely cares about her students -- she wants them to succeed, and she wants them to have fun doing so.